ramyalakhani2108/chatgpt_shortcut_extention_by_r/README.md

 ## Overview

-This Chrome extension provides [brief description of what your extension does].
+This Chrome extension provides a shorter way to use chatgpt from anywhere you are .
 Follow the steps below to set it up and upload it to Google Chrome.

 ## Prerequisites